“If you can’t feed a hundred people, then feed just one.” – Mother Theresa

 How much money would it cost to end world hunger?

 The World Health Organization considers hunger the single greatest threat to global health because it affects so many aspects of human life and it traps those affected by it in a vicious cycle.
 If a child’s family lives in poverty, their chances of a life in poverty are much higher.
-Hunger prevents children from learning, which prevents them from being able to work as adults, which keeps them rooted in a lifetime of poverty; the original cause of their hunger.
+Hunger prevents children from learning, which prevents them from being able to work as adults, which keeps them rooted in a lifetime of poverty.

 How Many People Live in Poverty?

-More than 700 million people (nearly 10% of the world’s population) live in extreme poverty and struggle to fulfill basic needs like health, education, and access to water and sanitation.
+There are more than 700 million people (nearly 10% of the world’s population) that live in extreme poverty and struggle to fulfill basic needs like health, education, and access to water and sanitation.

-Hunger is the leading cause of death worldwide, killing more than HIV/Aids, malaria, and tuberculosis combined.
+Hunger is the leading cause of death worldwide, killing more than HIV/AIDS, malaria, and tuberculosis combined.
+Besides starvation, acute malnutrition diminishes a person’s ability to fight infection or to travel long distances to collect the water and food they need to stay alive.

 What is the poorest country in the world?